The Bang Calculus Revisited: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Giulio Guerrieri and Giulio Manzonetto for fruitful discussions.
+We are grateful to Giulio Guerrieri, Giulio Manzonetto and Victor Arrial who provided valuable feedback and insightful discussions during the course of this study.
+Also, we would like to thank the reviewers for their constructive comments and suggestions which helped to improve the manuscript.
 This work has been partially supported by LIA INFINIS/IRP SINFIN, the ECOS-Sud program PA17C01, and the ANR COCA HOLA.